top of page

 3. The intentions of the participants.

-More often than not, boardroom auctions will almost always end with a winner.
-Remember, the trigger is usually when the vendor receives an offer which they think is acceptable, and other buyers are then invited to the auction.
-So, someone in the boardroom already has submitted a good-enough offer in the vendor's eyes.
-The property will sell at the auction.
 So, if you are invited to the boardroom auction and your offer is not the one that triggered the auction, you know you have a strong competitor.
-And it is someone else in the boardroom with an acceptable offer.
+Someone else in the boardroom has already won the auction and the sales agents is only having this auction to determine who can better that offer.
 If you are not well prepared, be prepared to say goodbye to your dream property.

 How do you win a Boardroom Auction?